RoryDeken/team-draft-tool/README.md

-# team-draft-tool
+# Draft Tool
-Just a basic webpage
+Use this for a team-based offline draft.